How much are conveyancing costs in 2022?

 Conveyancing refers to the legal and statutory process of transferring a real estate title from the previous owner to the new owner.
 It includes preparing, executing and lodging legal documents as required by the legislation in your state or territory.

 Conveyancing is done either by solicitors or by specialist licensed conveyancers.
 This varies from state to state.
-If you’re transferring property in NSW or the ACT, you’ll use a solicitor.
+If you’re transferring property in NSW or the ACT, you will use a solicitor.
 You can also do your own conveyancing.

 Conveyancing fees can be divided into two categories.

 The first is the amount that you pay to the solicitor or conveyancer for their time and expertise.
-This might be a fixed amount, a sliding scale or a ‘base’ fee with additional charges for extra work on top.
+This might be a fixed amount or a sliding scale with a ‘base’ fee plus additional charges for extra work on top.

-“We offer fixed price conveyancing for our professional services, with a fixed fee for the ACT and a fixed fee for NSW,” explains Janukshi.
-“Then there are disbursements on top.
-As a rule of thumb, we ask for $600 to be paid in trust to cover the cost of the disbursements.”
+“We offer fixed price conveyancing for our professional services, with a fixed fee for the ACT of $1,600 and a fixed fee for NSW of $1,800 to $2,000,” Janukshi explains.

-- A title search, which checks that the property belongs to the person who is selling it, and has no restrictions that would impede the sale
+- A title search, which checks that the property belongs to the person who is selling it, and that there are no restrictions that would impede the sale

 - Compliance certificate and search fees charged by government authorities